LuckyJimJD/CivilProcedure/notes/GrableExplanation.md

 - The plaintiffs relied on federal statutory and regulatory requirements to satisfy the negligence element, contending that federal law required a warning, and failure to provide the warning amounted to negligence under state law.
 - The negligence claims asserted that Merrell Dow failed to provide warnings about possible birth defects, and that this failure was negligent (i.e. that a reasonably prudent manufacturer would have included the warning).
 - Under state tort law, one way a plaintiff could satisfy the negligence element was by showing that the defendant failed to comply with an applicable state or federal legal standard.
-- Unlike in Grable, non-compliance with federal drug labeling requirements was only one available theory.
-The plaintiffs might have been able to establish negligence even if the defendant had complied with federal law.
-In this sense, disposition of the federal issue was not really “essential”.
-    - There is a plausible argument that, if the plaintiffs relied on violation of the federal standard as their only argument for negligence, resolution of the federal was "essential" in their case.
-But the issue, under Merrell Dow & Grable, is really whether resolution of the federal issue is essential, not in one particular case, but more generally in a class of similar cases.
+- The plaintiffs were not asserting rights under federal law.
+They were simply using the FDA regulations as _evidence_ of what a reasonable drug manufacturer would do, to establish negligence under state law.

 *Gunn v.
 Minton*

 - Minton sued Gunn under state law for attorney malpractice.
 The malpractice claim was based on a previous suit in which Gunn had represented Minton as the plaintiff in a patent infringement suit (governed by federal law).
 - Under state law, Minton was required to allege (and prove) that Gunn’s representation in the underlying suit was negligent, and that Gunn would have prevailed in that suit but for Gunn’s negligence.
 - Minton alleged that Gunn failed to raise a certain argument in the patent infringement suit, that a competent lawyer would have raised the argument, and that Minton would have won if Gunn had raised the argument.
-- As in Merrell Dow, the federal issue was "essential" to Minton’s malpractice claim only in the narrow sense that under the particular facts of the case, the plaintiff was using federal law as a benchmark for establishing the defendant's negligence under state law.
+- As in Merrell Dow, the suit wasn't really about Minton's rights under federal law.
+The federal issue only arose as a benchmark for establishing whether Gunn's legal representation in the patent case was negligent.

 ### 2. Federal Interest